Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 From an ad in the Electric Railway Journal, March 16, 1928

 So, where do you start?
 First, you take a look at what you have that may have been in the Narcissus originally.
-The Narcissus came out of service from the PLI in 1933 and its whereabouts, and the purpose it served, in a mixed bag of information until Mr. J. Henri Vallee purchased the body in 1939.
-The Narcissus was already in Sabattus, Maine by that time, and Mr. Vallee made the Narcissus the family summer camp.
-There were some seats in the body and he stored those seats in a shed in the backyard.
+The Narcissus came out of service from the PLI in 1933, and its whereabouts and the purpose it served were a mixed bag of information until Mr. J. Henri Vallee purchased the body in 1939.
+The Narcissus was already in Sabattus, Maine, by that time, and Mr. Vallee made the Narcissus the family summer camp.
+There were some seats in the body, and he stored those seats in a shed in the backyard.
 Those seats made it to Seashore and were in storage.
-Those seats and others that either were on the Museum campus in storage or installed in cars, were examined.
-One seat back and one seat cushion from the Narcissus collection of seats were dissected and other parts assembled that would ultimately make a whole.
+Those seats and others, either, were on the Museum campus in storage or installed in cars, were examined.
+One seat back and one seat cushion from the Narcissus collection of seats were dissected, and other parts assembled that would ultimately make a whole.
 The metal pieces would need to be taken to a couple of foundries to have estimates.
 Estimates would include the cost for the original pattern and then the costs to produce each piece from each pattern.

-Several components are used to make the seats that are wooden or other materials.
+Several components are used to make the seats from wood or from other materials.

 The Mohair Plush is an example.

-There are other components for the Narcissus, other than just seat components, that will also need to be cast.
+Other components for the Narcissus will also need to be cast.
 Samples of those items were also dropped off or sent up via USPS.

 24 October 2016